 In this tutorial, I’ll take you through an outlier detection analysis, detecting and visualizing outlier results.
 Your data doesn’t even need to be unique or customized.
 The great thing is that you can do this on basically any data set.
+You may watch the full video of this tutorial at the bottom of this blog.

 I’m going to show you just how amazing Power BI is as an analytical tool.